taxprofiler/taxpasta/docs/contributing/supporting_new_profiler.md

 # Supporting New Taxonomic Profilers

 A good way to contribute to the taxpasta project, is to add support for a new taxonomic profiler.
-This mostly boils down to creating three new Python modules and filling them with life.
+This mostly boils down to creating three new Python files (modules) and filling them with life.

 The taxpasta package is designed to follow a [hexagonal architectural](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) style.
 That means, the directory structure may be somewhat unfamiliar to you.
 Fortunately, three new Python modules only need to be placed in `taxpasta/infrastructure/application/` so it's rather simple.